 Hit-and-Run Car Accidents Equating to Uninsured or Underinsured Motorist Claims

-While law enforcement officials might use forensic evidence to identify these offenders, most uninsured drivers have no assets to collect.
+While law enforcement officials might use forensic evidence to identify these offenders, most uninsured motorists have no assets to collect.

 Consequently, an attorney can evolve a hit-and-run case into a personal injury lawsuit to seek compensation from the other driver.

-Injured victims hoping to effectuate coverage should contact a Chicago personal injury lawyer who handles uninsured or underinsured motorist cases to ensure the policy terms are enforced for full financial recovery.
+Injured victims hoping to effectuate coverage should contact a Chicago personal injury lawyer who handles uninsured or underinsured motorist cases.

 Auto Accident Costs: Significant Source of Injury & Property Damage